Sportsman's ORV driving limitations

 After the tour through the Sunken Forest, you'll hike past the oldest Fire Island community, Point O'Woods, and through one of the largest communities, Ocean Beach, before your stop at the Fire Island Summer Club.
 At the Summer Club, you'll see one of the former U. S. Coast Guard Station buildings, moved from its original Fire Island location in the late 1940s and adapted for private use today.
 A long-time resident will share stories about the history of the lifesaving service and the communities located on Fire Island.

 Afterwards it's a short walk to the Appalachian Mountain Club (AMC) in the community of Atlantique.
 AMC maintains a cabin on Fire Island, where participants can enjoy the relaxation of watching a sunset, a late afternoon snack, dinner, and lodging.
-(AMC is charging a special rate of $75 which includes snack, dinner, lodging and breakfast.)
+(AMC is charging a special rate which includes snack, dinner, lodging and breakfast.)

-Traditional Fire Island Trek
+2-Day Fire Island Trek

-The Fire Island Trek ends with a short hike to the Fire Island Lighthouse (3 miles), where you can enjoy the spectacular view from atop the tallest lighthouse in New York.
+After breakfast, the Fire Island Trek ends with a short hike to the Fire Island Lighthouse (3 miles), where you can enjoy the spectacular view from atop the tallest lighthouse in New York.

 After a two hour tour and walk to the site of the old Surf Hotel, built in 1855, you'll be able to hike back to Kismet, where the Bay Shore Ferry will transport you back to the mainland.
 Or you may make arrangements to have someone pick you up at Robert Moses State Park Field #5.
 All participants are responsible for their own transportation and meals.